Miles Addison: Kilmarnock

 On 30 March 2016, Addison signed for Scottish Premiership side Kilmarnock, agreeing a contract until the end of the season.

 Addison made his Kilmarnock debut, where he started the whole game, in a 0–0 draw against Partick Thistle on 2 April 2016, keeping a clean sheet.
 He also kept another clean sheet in a follow up match against St. Johnstone, which they won 3–0.
 Since joining the club, he quickly established himself in the starting eleven to help the club fight to avoid relegation.
 He scored his first goal for the club on 22 May 2016 as Killie beat Falkirk 4–0 in the second leg of the Premiership play-off final at Rugby Park.
 At the end of the 2015–16 season, Addison went on to make eight appearances for the side.

 Ahead of the 2016–17 season, Addison was keen on staying at the club, which he eventually signed a three–year contract, keeping him until 2019.
 In the 2016–17 season, Addison continued to be a first team regular for the side and was given the vice–captaincy role.
 He then suffered ankle injury during a 2–0 loss against Ross County on 26 August 2016 that saw him sidelined for a month.
 It wasn't until on 5 October 2016 when he returned to the first team from injury, coming on as a late substitute, in a 4–0 defeat to Aberdeen.
-Then, on 22 October 2016, Addison captained the side for the first time in four years, in a 1–1 draw against Inverness CT.
+Then, on 22 October 2016, Addison captained the side for the first time in four years, in a 1–1 draw against Inverness Caledonian Thistle.
 However, he suffered a foot injury that he sustained in late–November and was sidelined until late–January after surgery.
 He returned in mid–February and made two more appearances, including against Aberdeen on 19 February 2017, where he was at fault for conceding two goals, in a 2–1 defeat.
 Following this, Addison never played for the club again for the rest of the season and was released in the latter part of the 2016–17 season.